Warranty Strong: How RH Testing Limits Flooring Failure

-Ambient relative humidity (RH) and temperature are powerful variable.
-The relative humidity of air can cause a slab’s surface evaporation rate to increase or decrease.
+Ambient relative humidity (RH) and temperature are powerful variables.
+The RH of ambient air can cause a slab’s surface evaporation rate to increase or decrease.
 When RH is high, concrete absorbs water vapor from the air; when RH is low, concrete emits water vapor into the air.
-Changes in ambient relative humidity influence slab moisture content even before floor coverings are applied.
+Changes in ambient RH influence slab moisture content even before floor coverings are applied.
 Once covered, slab moisture continues to migrate from the bottom of the slab until moisture content is proportionately equilibrated.
-Even if initial surface MC was low, after the floor covering application relative humidity will continue to rise from the bottom of the slab.
+Even if initial surface moisture content was low, after the floor covering application RH will continue to rise from the bottom of the slab.
 In fact, moisture levels do not fully settle until after floor coverings are installed.

 Of course, the most proactive approach is constructed by design.
 Builders have numerous ways to ensure that concrete moisture, a natural presence in the concrete flooring process, has avenues by which it can exit a concrete slab.

 - Make sure drainage runs away from a newly-poured slab and that the grade is adequate for local conditions.